7 Financial statements: A first look

 is a tbl_PqConnection

-object, which is a kind of tbl_sql
+object, and also a tbl_sql

-, which means it a tibble of some kind.
+object, which means it a tibble of some kind.
+The critical idea here is that funda

 is a tbl_sql

 object, which means it behaves like a tibble, but is actually effectively a reference to a table or query in a relational database.
+For want of a better term, company

 is a remote data frame.